rubenandrebarreiro/cryptography-tutorials/README.md

-# Classical Pre-Quantum and Post-Quantum Cryptography
+# Classical Cryptography (Pre-Quantum and Post-Quantum) and Quantum Cryptography
-Tutorials on Classical Pre-Quantum and Post-Quantum Cryptography
+Tutorials on Classical Cryptography (Pre-Quantum and Post-Quantum) and Quantum Cryptography